 Hi, my name is Carolyn, and I am Cara's mum.
 Cara was born by planned caesarean section.
 She was small and had some issues feeding initially, but she soon learned to bottle feed & was able to go home.
 She was such a good, content baby to begin with, but at 2 months old, Cara stopped gaining weight and she was referred to a paediatrician.
 The paediatrician noticed that she had poor head control.
-We throught this was because she was so small, but over the coming weeks things changed dramatically.
+We thought this was because she was so small, but over the coming weeks things changed dramatically.

 Cara began to have prolonged episodes of screaming and back arching, which we were told was colic.
 But this progressed and Cara appeared to be having short seizures, lasting for seconds.
 A week later, she went on to have 26 seizures back to back, and was admitted to Alder Hey Children's Hospital.
 We stayed there for 3 weeks as she underwent a number of different tests.
-Little did we know we were about to recieve the devastation news that Cara had a condition called Lissencephaly.
+Little did we know we were about to receive the devastation news that Cara had a condition called Lissencephaly.

 Each day we received sad and devastating news.
-Only waiting to heart something positive, but nothing came.
+Only waiting to hear something positive, but nothing came.
 We found out that Cara would have significant development delays.
 She would never be able to walk or talk and she would have epilepsy that would develop into seizures that would become difficult to control.
 Overall, Cara would have a poor prognosis.

 We were devastated and heart broken.
 How could this be real?
 It felt like a bad dream.
 This is something you read about, but never dream it is going to happen to you!
 After many tears and a lot of upset, we realised that this would not help Cara and her needs.
 We needed to be strong to get through this.

 Whilst this has been a life changing experience, we have tried to keep some aspects of life as 'normal' as possible.
 Life is busy and fast paced, but there are times when I sit and think about things.
-It can be upsetting, and for a brief moment I dont think I have the strength and courage needed for this life.
+It can be upsetting, and for a brief moment I don't think I have the strength and courage needed for this life.
 But then I think of Cara.
 She is so special.
 She is the most beautiful, pleasant little girl.
 At times she can be 'moody', because of what she is going through, but it is great to see that she has her own little personality.
 All she needs is to be loved and cared for, she doesn't ask for much else.

 Cara's needs are 24 hours a day.
 From meeting her personal needs, repositioning her, meeting her medication & feeding regimes and therapy needs, it is a busy day.
 When she is unwell she gets very distressed, especially as she can't communicate verbally.
 We can be up most of the night trying to comfort her and make sure she is comfortable.